 What is the ultimate goal of your project?

 We are trying to increase awareness of the power of civic service and let volunteers know that their good work is not going unnoticed and unrewarded.
-The 2009 Serve America Act put $5.7 Billion towards expanding national community service programs, yet the technology to increase volunteer engagement and inspire new volunteers to service is severely lacking.
-Non-profits struggle to engage and retain volunteers (especially youth), costing them an estimated $30 Billion, and 1 our of 3 volunteers every year.
-By providing a free, intuitive and social tool, we hope to make it easier for non-profits to attract, retain, and recognize volunteers.
+The 2009 Serve America Act put $5.7 billion toward expanding national community service programs, yet the technology to increase volunteer engagement and inspire new volunteers to service is severely lacking.
+Nonprofits struggle to engage and retain volunteers (especially youth), costing them an estimated $30 billion, and one out of three volunteers every year.
+By providing a free, intuitive, and social tool, we hope to make it easier for nonprofits to attract, retain, and recognize volunteers.

 How did your experiences at the The New School support this venture?

-As a Masters student in psychology at the NSSR, I was on the board of directors of the New School Psychology Society, a student run organization that planned events and brought in speakers to talk to the psychology student body.
-Organizing a year-end conference with well known speakers helped me feel comfortable reaching out to partners and sponsors, investors and mentors, and general business development at Chalo.
-Further, my understanding of Cognitive Behavioral Psychology has informed the way i think about motivation for the behaviors our app addresses.
+As a master's student in psychology at the NSSR, I was on the board of directors of the New School Psychology Society, a student-run organization that planned events and brought in speakers to talk to the Psychology student body.
+Organizing a year-end conference with well-known speakers helped me feel comfortable reaching out to partners and sponsors, investors and mentors, and general business development at the social cause app platform Chalo.
+Further, my understanding of cognitive behavioral psychology has informed the way I think about motivation for the behaviors our app addresses.
 My time at Parsons has been invaluable to understanding what good user interface design is all about and making sure it is implemented it in our app.

 Where else can people learn about your company?